Exchange 2013 Lab Tutorial: Part 1 - AD Setup

 docs/Sample Source Grogan 4.1.docx (you'll need to convert this into a CSV File)

 Like with all the scripts that have been provided in this series – you need to ensure that before you try to run them – you have the correct execution policy configured (RemoteSigned).
-This is covered in the following post:

 Copy the script and your CSV file to a location on your Hyper-V server, open a Powershell command prompt and use the following command line: